isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-chinese-renaissance-architecture.md

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-1/apr-jun-2018/"><center>Back to Issue</center></a>

 #### **NOTES**
-[^1]:
-[^2]:
-[^3]:
-[^4]:
-[^5]:
-[^6]:
-[^7]:
-[^8]:
-[^9]:
-[^10]:
-Doon, D. (1936).
-Architectural chronicle.
-T’ien Hsia Monthly, 3 (4), 358–362.
+[^1]:Doon, D. (1936).
+Architectural chronicle. *T’ien Hsia Monthly, 3* (4), 358–362.
 The article was republished in the online China Heritage Quarterly, June 2010, China Heritage Project, Australian National University.
-Cody, J.W.
+[^2]:Cody, J.W.
 (1996, December).
-Striking a harmonious chord: Foreign missionaries and Chinese-style buildings, 1911–1949.
-Architronic, 5 (3), 1–30.
+Striking a harmonious chord: Foreign missionaries and Chinese-style buildings, 1911–1949. *Architronic, 5* (3), 1–30.
 Retrieved from iBrarian website.
-Cody, Dec 1996, p.
+[^3]:Cody, Dec 1996, p.
 5.
-When it came to Tan’s buildings in Singapore, however, it seems that he preferred to adopt a Western style of architecture: Edwardian Baroque for the Chinese High School at Bukit Timah (today’s Hwa Chong Institution), which was founded by Tan in 1919 (the school building dates from 1923); Beaux Arts for his residence at Cairnhill (1926); and Art Deco for his rubber goods factory in Kallang (1930).
+[^4]:When it came to Tan’s buildings in Singapore, however, it seems that he preferred to adopt a Western style of architecture: Edwardian Baroque for the Chinese High School at Bukit Timah (today’s Hwa Chong Institution), which was founded by Tan in 1919 (the school building dates from 1923); Beaux Arts for his residence at Cairnhill (1926); and Art Deco for his rubber goods factory in Kallang (1930).
-Two notable exceptions are the Armenian Church, consecrated 1835, and the Cathedral of the Good Shepherd, consecrated in 1847, which are both neo-Classical in conception, but then they date from before the Gothic Revival style became popular in Britain.
+[^5]:Two notable exceptions are the Armenian Church, consecrated 1835, and the Cathedral of the Good Shepherd, consecrated in 1847, which are both neo-Classical in conception, but then they date from before the Gothic Revival style became popular in Britain.
-The new Chinese church.
-(1924, February 2).
-Malayan Saturday Post, p.
+[^6]:[The new Chinese church](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/malayansatpost19240202-1.2.55.1).
+(1924, February 2). *Malayan Saturday Post*, p.
 24. Retrieved from NewspaperSG.
-Opening of Telok Ayer Chinese Church.
+[^7]:Opening of Telok Ayer Chinese Church.
 (1925, April 27).
 The Singapore Free Press and Mercantile Advertiser, p.
 8. Retrieved from NewspaperSG.
+[^8]:
+[^9]:
+[^10]:

 A Chinese church.
 (1925, April 27).
 The Straits Times, p.
 9. Retrieved from NewspaperSG.
 It was a boys-only school in those days as girls attended their own school, known as Methodist Girls’ School today, on Selegie Road.
 Anglo-Chinese School.
 (1928, November 19).
 The Singapore Free Press and Mercantile Advertiser, p.
 9. Retrieved from NewspaperSG.